 BRaid’s next meeting: Friday 1.00pm 14 July at the DOC offices, 31 Ngai Mahi Road, Sockburn.

 Membership Renewal is due September each year.
 If you are not already a member of BRaid, you can join as a General, Casual, or Representative member.
 General Membership is a modest $20/annum, giving you voting rights and the opportunity to have a say in BRaid’s activities.

 Thanks to those who have contributed to this newsletter.
 Please keep news items coming.

-PS: Several people keep asking me for the links to the drone footage we shot over Iceland.
-While it is not braided river-related, and I have added the links to Facebook, if you’re interested in flying very low over glaciers, around icebergs, and a through the chasm where tectonic plates are splitting apart, these were shot in 4K high definition, best enjoyed with your Youtube setting at high def (it could take some time to load).
+PS: Several people keep asking me for the links to the drone footage that Cody shot over Iceland.
+If you’re interested in flying very low over glaciers, around icebergs, and through the chasm where tectonic plates are splitting apart, these were shot in 4K high definition, best enjoyed with your Youtube setting at high def (it could take some time to load).
 Enjoy.